wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 OpenTelemetry is a set of APIs, libraries, and tools to instrument applications to generate telemetry and process that telemetry into useful insights.
 The standard is implemented in a lot of places for a lot of languages.
+OpenTelemetry doesn't provide monitoring tools, just the libraries to get data into a monitoring tool.

+Microsoft implements OpenTelemetry in .NET.
 Because the .NET stack is quite old, Microsoft hasn't adopted quite the same terminology as OpenTelemetry.
 The OpenTelemetry standard came after .NET was invented.
 That's why you'll find that the .NET stack uses different terminology for the same things.
 I made the following table to help you understand the differences:

 | Concept | .NET Equivalent | Description                                                               |
 | ------- | --------------- | ------------------------------------------------------------------------- |